 In anticipation of insufficient state funding, Portland Community College executives are implementing a 3 percent budget cut across the district.

-"The college recently completed a critical part of its budget development process, whereby all areas of the college were asked to reduce budgeted costs by 3 percent to mitigate PCC's budget shortfall of nearly $14 million," said Kate Chester, a spokesperson for PCC.
+"The college recently completed a critical part of its budget development process, whereby all areas of the college were asked to reduce budgeted costs by 3 percent to mitigate PCC's budget shortfall of nearly $14 million," said Kate Chester, a spokeswoman for PCC.
 "Such reductions, and any that we will continue to make, mean that some positions, programs and services are being or will be eliminated, phased-out (often based on workforce needs), or reassigned."

 Chester said the college has yet to see what its actual funding will look like in the next biennium, but based on budget projections, the college likely will eliminate or reduce about 50 positions.

 Here's what that will look like, according to current plans:

 • Eliminating 30 positions that are currently vacant, or will be by July.

 • Cutting 11 jobs that are currently filled.

 • Eliminating six additional permanent jobs that are currently filled by temporary employees.

 • Reducing four jobs.

 In addition to cutting jobs, PCC will scrap some of its program offerings, particularly those with low enrollment, or "limited earning potential."